Rev. E.C. “Bud” Pelletier, Jr., Pastor

 Dir. of Liturgy/Music

-and Sisters in Jesus,
+Dear Sisters and Brothers in Jesus,

 Parish BoundariesSt.
 Clement of Rome Parish is bounded to the north by Bell Road (between the Agua Fria River and 99th Avenue, and between 91st Ave and the New River) and Greenway Road (between 99th and 91st Avenues), to the east by 99th Avenue (between Bell Road and Greenway Road) and the New River (between Bell Road and Grand Avenue), to the south by Grand Avenue (between the Agua Fria River and the New River), and to the west by the Agua Fria River (between Bell Road and Grand Avenue), and 91st Avenue between Bell Road and Greenway Road).